MaksFullJs/SuperheroDabase/README.md

-# 🐾 Superhero Dabase App
+# 🐾 Superhero Database App

 This project a web application that allows us to do CRUD operations of the superhero model.